Unsupervised Paraphrasing with Pretrained Language Models: Experimental Setup

+We conduct human evaluations on MTurk.\footnote{Screenshots of the interfaces used by our MTurk studies are presented in Appendix~\ref{sec:mturk instructions}.} For each experiment, we compare our model with the strongest models reported in both supervised and unsupervised settings.
+On QQP, we compare with supervised Transformer, unsupervised CorruptLM, and the ground-truth.
+On ParaNMT, we compare with SOW-REAP and the ground-truth.
+To construct holistic human studies, we opt for both head-to-head binary comparison and Likert-scale scoring.
+The former provides straightforward results on which model is stronger, while the latter is used to consolidate their relative positions.

-\paragraph{Evaluation setup} For each experiment we compare our final model head-to-head with one of the three models: CorruptLM, the final model without Dynamic Blocking during inference, and the ground-truth.
-When comparing with a previous model, we ask the annotators to identify which paraphrase they like better.
-We intentionally do not ask them to separately evaluate semantic similarity and diversity because the latter is easy to check with self-BLEU.
-What is hard to evaluate with automatic metrics is the overall quality of the paraphrases.
-For each experiment we randomly sample $100$ examples from QQP's test set.
+We only worked with annotators who had completed more than $10K$ assignments, had an approval rate of $>98\%$, and resided in the US.
+We also required that the annotators be native English speakers.
+When comparing between two model outputs based on the same input, we asked the annotators to identify which paraphrase they prefer in terms of overall quality.\footnote{We intentionally did not ask them to separately evaluate semantic similarity and surface-form diversity because the latter is easy to check with \textit{self}-BLEU.} For each experiment, we randomly sampled $200$ examples from the QQP's or ParaNMT's test set and shuffled the order of each example to anonymize the model identities.
+Each assignment was scored by two annotators.